For decades, polystyrene has been one of the most commonly used plastics because it is lightweight, durable, and inexpensive.

 You can start small and keep adding to the list until your workplace becomes entirely polystyrene-free!

 WORK WITH ECO-FRIENDLY SUPPLIERS

-Work with manufacturers who use eco-friendly packaging instead of Styrofoam.
+Work with manufacturers who use eco-friendly packaging instead of expanded or extruded polystyrene.
 You may discover a particular supplier is better-aligned with your business' sustainability goals.
-Or perhaps you can encourage your current suppliers to use less Styrofoam packaging.
-Making smarter purchasing decisions and setting standards early in the process makes it easier for organizations to refuse Styrofoam from the get go.
+Or perhaps you can encourage your current suppliers to use less packaging.
+Making smarter purchasing decisions and setting standards early in the process makes it easier for organizations to refuse polystyrene from the get-go.

 Reuse or donate packing peanuts

 If you do receive packing peanuts, you can reuse them for when you send your own packages.
 Some packing and shipping companies, like UPS, will also accept donations of clean packing peanuts.
 Call your local shipping company to see if they will accept them.
 If they will not take them, they can usually point you in the right direction of a company that will!

 If you can't use any of the options above, don't place the polystyrene (or "Styrofoam") in the garbage.
 While recycling is limited for expanded polystyrene, there are recycling markets for it.
 Earth911 Recycling Search can help you find #6 plastic recycling in your area.

 Still need some help on eliminating polystyrene from your day-to-day operations?
 Feel free to reach out to us here—we're used to solving complex problems!